qmeng99/Multi-task-Representation-Disentanglement/README.md

 # Multi-task-Representation-Disentanglement

-Code for paper "Representation Disentanglement for Multi-task Learning with application to Fetal Ultrasound"
+Code for paper "Representation Disentanglement for Multi-task Learning with application to Fetal Ultrasound".
+We show the experiments of synthetic data in this code.

 <p align="left">
     <img src="images/method.png" width="85%" height="85%">